RenegadeMinds/testbed/Atomic Transactions.md

 Next, we need to run `listunspent`.
 Because we're running on regtest, and because we've mined so many coins, this will be a very long list.
 Consequently we'll output this to a file.

     xaya-cli -regtest listunspent >listunspent.txt

+**NOTE:** The results of `listunspent` are the same results displayed in the QT wallet's coin controls, i.e. in the QT wallet's Send tab, clicking the "Inputs..." button will display these results.

 Open the file and have a look inside.
 It is a JSON array of elements similar to this: